 It is probably wise to approach three or more firms and get quotations.
 This will probably include a brief visit from the companies to assess your belongings in order to give you a quotation.
 Any reputable company should do this for free.
 The quote will usually be based on expected number of hours needed to complete the move, as well as extras, such as special containers needed, carpet laying, packing/unpacking etc.

 The removal firm will be handling some of your most precious possessions and you want to make sure they are in a safe pair of hands.
 Consider using one that is a member of the British Association of Removers (BAR).
-BAR sets professional standards and has a code of conduct, approved by the Office of Fair Trading, which it's members must follow.
+BAR sets professional standards and has a code of conduct, approved by the Trading Standards Institute, which its members must follow.
 It also provides a complaints and disputes resolution service.

 For more information, see the BAR website: